kubos/kubos/docs/sdk-docs/sdk-c.rst

 ---------------

-By default CMake will compile with the local ``gcc`` toolchain found on the PATH.
+By default, CMake will compile with the local ``gcc`` toolchain found on the PATH.
-If you are working inside of the SDK VM then the native target is x86 Linux.
+If you are working inside of the SDK VM, then the native target is x86 Linux.

 The SDK also provides cross-compiling toolchains for several different targets: